kardashin/quantum_channel_discrimination/README.md

 # Quantum environment classification
-A project on building a quantum classifier which is capable of differentiating between two (possibly many) quantum channels.
+This repository is devoted to the project on building a quantum classifier which is capable of differentiating between two (possibly many) quantum channels.

 The problem being solved is the following.
 A quantum state is generated and sent through one of two qunatum channels.